Fool's Quest: Plot summary

-Fitz and Riddle and the Fool arrive at Buckkeep.
-Fitz has used too much of Riddle's strength and Nettle is furious.
+Fitz, Riddle and the Fool arrive at Buckkeep.
 They cannot risk a Skill-healing for the Fool since he is too weak.
 They have arrived for Winterfest.
-Fitz is to play the part of a minor noble to explain his presence.
-He tries to heal the Fool as best he can.
+Since he is there, Chade puts him to work, and Fitz plays the part of a minor noble to explain his presence.
+He tries to heal the Fool as best he can, but the Fool remains near death.

 The Fool tells him how he returned to Clerres with Prillkop and that the Servants, the pale people who tend to While Prophets, are the ones who tortured him.
 They wanted him to tell them where the Unexpected Son was.
 The Fool thought they meant a son he was supposed to have, although the Fool knew of no such child.

 Web asks Fitz to meet a crow who is not bonded with a human, but is in danger from other crows by having white feathers among her black ones.
 She can speak some words.
 Through Fitz, she meets the Fool and they connect.
 The Fool names her Motley.
-Fitz paints her white feathers black so that she can go out without being attacked by regular crows.

 Chade has a new apprentice - Ash.
 Ash is very capable and both Fitz and the Fool grow to like him.

-Eliannia recognizes Nettle and Riddle's unborn child and thinks it will be a girl.
-She wants to claim the child for her Motherhouse.
-In doing so, she recognizes Nettle as Fitz's daughter.
-In turn, Dutiful recognizes Fitz and he is crowned Prince FitzChivalry.

-Fitz arrives back at Withywoods through the pillars.
-The staff do not remember what happened and do not remember Bee or Shun.
-Per is the only one who knows what happened.
-The staff - including his own mother - do not recognize him.